Beginning Basic Yoga

 Expect a heated and invigorating practice, ample core work, as well as arm balance and inversion options This style of yoga is inspired by the Baptiste Journey Into Power Sequence.
 Class is heated 80-85 degrees, so be prepared to sweat.
 We suggest previous yoga experience Adequate hydration before and after is strongly encouraged.

-A perfect addition to your busy day….. meditation in motion!
-Connecting breath to movement, this invigorating flow class will empower and transform you in mind, body and spirit!
-This class focuses on building strength, heating the body and eliminating toxins as you turn within and calm your mind.
-Learn to go with the flow, find your edge and practice at your own level.
-All are welcome!
+A perfect addition to your busy day; meditation in motion.
+We will start the class connecting to breath & intention followed by an invigorating flow class that with empower your mind, body & spirit!
+We will end the class soaking up our practice.
+This class focuses on inner connection while your body rides your breath.
+So go with the flow, find your edge & practice at your own pace.
+All welcome!

 Slow Vinyasa Flow